Looking to reduce blemishes? See our page on Surrey acne treatments here!

 To avoid this issue as much as possible, we require patients to come in for a comprehensive consultation before beginning treatments with us.
 We will ask for an entire health history, and also learn more about your skin goals.
 If anything comes up in that suggests you may be prone to further scarring, we may recommend less aggressive procedures on you.
 This may involve topical skin care products, for instance.

 You may also notice, in some cases, we won’t ‘jump’ to use lasers on your acne scars, even if you have undergone these types of treatments in the past.
 We will need to monitor your skin’s reaction to any new treatments we perform on you, using our own processes.
 This is for your safety, and to prevent any adverse reactions.
+On the other hand, sometimes, lasers alone will simply not do enough to help a patient.
+So, we can recommend non-laser solutions, or a combination of solutions.

 Other possible side effects from our acne scar treatments are rare.
 However, if you would like to know more, each is described in more detail at their links above.
 We will also go over all of these details with you during your initial consultation with us.